SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 we assume that waiting customers form a single first-in first-out queue.

+..
+  42   :an:`1`

-The *only* difference between this model and the single-server model is in line 42.
+The *only* difference between this model and the single-server model is in line :an:`1`.
 We have provided two counters by increasing the capacity of the ``counter`` resource to 2.
 These *units* of the resource correspond to the two counters.
 Because both clerks cannot be called ``Karen``, we have used a general name of ``Clerk``.

 .. literalinclude:: bankprograms/bank09.py

-The waiting times in this model are much shorter than those for the single service counter.
-For example, the waiting time for ``Customer02`` has been reduced from ``51.213`` to ``12.581`` minutes.
-Again we have too few customers processed to draw general conclusions.
+The waiting times in this model are very different from those for the single service counter.
+For example, ``Customer02`` no longer has to wait.
+But, again, we have observed too few customers to draw general conclusions.

 .. literalinclude:: bankprograms/bank09.out

 .. ---------------------------------------------------------------
 .. index::
    pair: Several queues; Resource